 Key Takeaways

-• Credit score and debt-to-income matter as much as equity — solid credit (often 620–680+) and manageable monthly debts are central to approval.
+- Credit score and debt-to-income matter as much as equity — solid credit and manageable monthly debts are central to approval.

-• Lenders verify income, property, title, and insurance — expect an appraisal, a credit check, proof of income, and homeowners (plus flood, if needed) insurance.
+- Lenders verify income, property, title, and insurance — expect an appraisal, a credit check, proof of income, and homeowners insurance, plus flood insurance if the property is in a required flood zone.

 How Lenders Measure Your Equity and Risk